Get Approved for up to $35,000 in 3 minutes

 The warmest city in Canada with the most sun is Calgary, Alberta.
 They get around 2,405 hours of sun per year or 333 days of sunshine.
 Edmonton falls in at a close second with 2299 hours of sun per year or 321 days.
 The average summer temperature here sits around 25 degrees celsius to 30 degrees celsius.
 In the winter, it can get as low as -30 degrees celsius.

 Many people move to Calgary because it's a major city.
 It's also one of the world's cleanest cities.
-They have low sales taxes, the transit is reliable and environmentally friendly.
-It's also one of the top ranked cities in Canada for healthcare, culture, environment and stability.
-They also have lots to see such as festivals, national parks as well as historical landmarks and museums.
-In a place like this you have everything for those who love city life or just prefer some national park camping.
+They have low sales taxes; the transit is reliable and environmentally friendly.
+It's also one of the top-ranked cities in Canada in terms of healthcare, culture, environment, and stability.
+They also have lots to see, such as festivals, national parks, historical landmarks, and museums.
+In a place like this, you have everything for those who love city life or just prefer some national park camping.

 Other Great Places to Live in Canada

 When it comes to the warmest places to live, we haven't gone over them all.
 There are plenty of other little cities and towns that offer a great place to live with decent weather.
-There's Oshawa, Ontario that is a bit colder but has bearable temperatures and offers a good cost of living and plenty of work in manufacturing railway maintenance equipment.
-There's also places like Lytton or Kamloops in BC that have hot summers yet, some of the milder winters in Canada.
-In general though, the farther you are away from the city, the cheaper the cost of living will be.
+There's Oshawa, Ontario, which is a bit colder but has bearable temperatures, offers a good cost of living and has plenty of work in manufacturing railway maintenance equipment.
+There are also places like Lytton or Kamloops in BC that have hot summers, yet some of the milder winters are in Canada.
+In general, though, the farther you are away from the city, the cheaper the cost of living will be.
 You may also find some really great places that many people don't know about.

 Online Loans from 9.99%*